 Frameworks, Practices and Teachers

-- Enterprise Scrum, for scaling Scrum and agility across whole enterprises, as shared by Mike Beedle (CSM, Certified Enterprise Scrum Coach and Trainer for Software Scaling and Business Agility)
+- Enterprise Scrum, for scaling Scrum and agility across whole enterprises, as shared by Mike Beedle (Certified Enterprise Scrum Coach and Trainer for Software Scaling and Business Agility)

 - Liberating Structures, micro-structures immediately adaptable to any kind of work in organization, as shared by Lisa Kimball, Henri Lipmanowicz and Keith McCandless